 Exploring Linh Ung Pagoda

-The gate of Linh Ung Pagoda was built with the same style as the traditional temples in Vietnam.
+The gate of Linh Ung Pagoda was built in the same style as the traditional temples in Vietnam.
 After climbing the step on the path leading to the pagoda, you will be amazed by two rows of Buddha statues protecting the main pagoda.

-In addition to being known as the largest pagoda in Da Nang, Linh Ung Pagoda is also known as the place where the highest Buddha statue of Avalokitesvara in Vietnam located.
+In addition to being known as the largest pagoda in Da Nang, Linh Ung Pagoda is also known as the place where the highest Buddha statue of Avalokitesvara in Vietnam is located.

 The Bodhisattva Avalokiteshvara statue has a height of 67m with a 35m lotus height, equivalent to the 30 story building.